District Choice Overview

 Options High School Students Time Traveled to School by Region

-NOTE: Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
-Commute time was calculated using Google Maps travel time estimations using the shorter travel time between walking and public transit.
-The analysis takes into account school start times and chooses routes that minimize travel and wait time.
+Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
+Commute distance and time was calculated using Google Maps travel estimates and includes a combination of walking and public transit data.
+The analysis takes into account school start times and chooses routes that minimize unnecessary travel and wait time.
 Any wait time before a trip starts is not included but wait times due to transfers are included.

 Due to rounding, some charts may not add up to 100%.